Adding or Dropping Courses During the Summer Session

-An Add/Drop is when you add and/or drop courses but still remain enrolled in the particular summer session (First Summer or Second Summer).
-For information on a fall or spring semester Add/Drop, click here.
+An Add/Drop is when you add and/or drop courses but still remain enrolled in the semester/term.

 NOTE: If you are dropping ALL classes for the summer session, you'll complete a Withdrawal.
 If you are enrolled in any special length courses that have already ended at the time you wish to withdraw, you must complete an Add/Drop.

 If you have any questions about what process to follow, contact the Registrar's Office for assistance.